Mghd269/Credit-approval-project/README.md

 6. **Model Evaluation:** Assessing the performance of the trained model using relevant evaluation metrics such as accuracy, precision, recall, and F1-score.

-7. **Deployment:** Deploying the trained model into a production environment where it can be used for real-time credit risk assessment.

 ## Usage

 To utilize this project, follow these steps: